sylabs/examples/http-server/nginx-php-web-server/README.md

 ### Create the PHP file:

-There are two PHP file in this repo,<br>
+There are two PHP files in this repo.<br>
 We will first test the `index.php` file.

 The PHP file will be in `nginx/www/html/index.php`.